-New predictive models allow to show tourist’s demand evolution a year ahead.
+New predictive models allow to show the evolution of tourists demand a year ahead.

-Flight planning; agreements between hoteliers and tour operators to reserve seats; hiring employees for the high season; food purchase… Every year, the tourism industry must make multiple decisions based on a simple premise: predict and guess what the tourists’ behaviour will be.
+Flight planning; agreements between hotels and tour operators to reserve places; hiring employees for the high season; food purchase… Every year, the tourism industry must make multiple decisions based on a simple premise: predict and guess what tourists’ behaviour will be.
 Artificial Intelligence and Big Data are taking action on the matter.

-So far, the most used method to predict how the next season will go is to analyze the flight bookings for the next months or the flight searches.
+So far, the most used method to predict how the next season will go is to analyse flight searches or flight bookings for the next months.

-“Get to predict tourist dynamics is the great challenge.
-The problem is that this dynamic is very veering, because unexpected things happen such as attacks, political convulsions, etc.”, says Santi Camps, CEO and also founder of the Spanish company Mabrian Technologies.
+“Being able to predict tourist dynamics is the great challenge.
+The problem is that this dynamic is very volatile, because unexpected things happen such as attacks, political convulsions, etc.”, explains Santi Camps, CEO and founder of the Spanish company Mabrian Technologies.

-However, “Technology can help to understand these dynamics, predict changes and their consequences”, adds.
+He adds however that “technology can help to understand these dynamics, predict changes and their consequences”.

-In this line, Mabrian has developed a predictive model based on behavior social indicators, that can show the tourist’s demand evolution a year ahead.
+Along these lines, Mabrian has developed a predictive model based on social behaviour indicators, that can show the evolution of tourist demand one year in advance.

-The system is based on the constant monitoring of thousands of mentions in social networks (Instagram and Twitter) related to travel, and that takes into account the users’ profiles, even using facial recognition to deduce whether they´re young or old.
+The system is based on the constant monitoring of thousands of mentions on social networks (Instagram and Twitter) related to travel, and that takes into account the users’ profiles, even using facial recognition to deduce whether they are young or old.